GaurangShaha/BuildingBlocks/README.md

 The library encompasses the following modules:

-1. **Foundation**: Provides essential base classes and utilities that serve as the building blocks for other modules.
+1. [**Foundation**](./foundation): Provides essential base classes and utilities that serve as the building blocks for other modules.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/foundation/index.html).

-2. **Networking**: Facilitates network operations, offering tools for API interactions, data fetching, and network-related utilities.
+2. [**Networking**](./networking): Facilitates network operations, offering tools for API interactions, data fetching, and network-related utilities.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/networking/index.html).

-3. **Test Common**: Contains testing utilities and base classes to support unit and integration testing, ensuring code reliability and robustness.
+3. [**Test Common**](./test-common): Contains testing utilities and base classes to support unit and integration testing, ensuring code reliability and robustness.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/test-common/index.html).

-4. **UI Common**: Offers building blocks and helper methods for UI layer.
+4. [**UI Common**](./ui-common): Offers building blocks and helper methods for UI layer.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/ui-common/index.html).

-5. **UI Component**: Includes a set of customizable UI elements and widgets that can be readily integrated into applications to enhance user experience.
+5. [**UI Component**](./ui-component): Includes a set of customizable UI elements and widgets that can be readily integrated into applications to enhance user experience.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/ui-component/index.html).

-6. **Crypto**: Provides a robust framework for handling cryptographic operations within the application, offering support for both in-memory text and stream-based data encryption and decryption.
+6. [**Crypto**](./crypto): Provides a robust framework for handling cryptographic operations within the application, offering support for both in-memory text and stream-based data encryption and decryption.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/crypto/index.html).

+7. [**Storage**](./storage): Simplifies file and data storage operations by providing a unified API for accessing various storage locations, including app-specific and public directories.
+It abstracts away the complexities of file management on Android, including differences between API levels.
+It also provides the functionality to encrypt or decrypt files.
+You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/storage/index.html).

 ## Getting Started